openebs/website/docs/main/troubleshooting/troubleshooting-replicated-storage.md

 ### Get Dsp

-Running `kubectl get dsp -n mayastor` could result in the error due to the `v1alpha1` schema in the discovery cache.
+Running `kubectl get dsp -n mayastor` could result in the error due to the `v1alpha1` or `v1beta1` schema in the discovery cache.
 To resolve this, run the command `kubectl get diskpools.openebs.io -n mayastor`.
-After this kubectl discovery cache will be updated with `v1beta1` object for dsp.
+After this kubectl discovery cache will be updated with `v1beta2` object for dsp.

 ### Create API

-When creating a Disk Pool with `kubectl create -f dsp.yaml`, you might encounter an error related to `v1alpha1` CR definitions.
-To resolve this, ensure your CR definition is updated to `v1beta1` in the YAML file (for example, `apiVersion: openebs.io/v1beta1`).
+When creating a Disk Pool with `kubectl create -f dsp.yaml`, you might encounter an error related to `v1alpha1` or `v1beta1` CR definitions.
+To resolve this, ensure your CR definition is updated to `v1beta2` in the YAML file (for example, `apiVersion: openebs.io/v1beta2`).

 :::note
 You can validate the schema changes by executing `kubectl get crd diskpools.openebs.io`.